ivcylc/qa-mdt/readme.md

           f.write(key + '\n')
   ```

-otherwise, you can just the dataloader in [AudioLDM](https://github.com/haoheliu/AudioLDM-training-finetuning)
+otherwise, you can just use the dataloader in [AudioLDM](https://github.com/haoheliu/AudioLDM-training-finetuning)

 4. **Input your generated lmdb path and its corresponding key file path into the config**